hansemannn/ti.accountkit/README.md

 Support for the Facebook AccountKit framework in Titanium Mobile to login using an email or phone number.

+> Note: This is the iOS version of Ti.AccountKit.
+You might want to check [appwert/ti.accountkit](https://github.com/AppWerft/Ti.AccountKit) for the Android equivalent 🚀.

 <img src="http://abload.de/img/screens1yk59.jpg" width="1000" />

 ## Usage